ImgBotApp/jasonrudolph.github.io/blog/_posts/2011-08-09-programming-achievements-how-to-level-up-as-a-developer.md

 ---
-title: "Programming Achievements: How to Level Up as a Developer"
+title: "Programming achievements: How to level up as a developer"
 layout: post
 tags:
 - better